 “Within the Froedtert & MCW health network, we offer several convenient care options, including FastCare®, Urgent Care and primary care physicians,” Dr. Lodes said.
 “Patients can even be seen by webcam in the comfort of their home through our Virtual Clinic, where board-certified family medicine doctors and clinicians are always available.

 To avoid the flu, wash your hands often, avoid touching your face and stay out of crowds.
 And if you haven’t already, get a flu shot.
 It’s the best way to protect yourself and others.
 Even if you develop the flu, your symptoms are likely to be milder if you’ve had a flu shot.

 For fast, accurate flu treatment, contact Froedtert & MCW:

-- Virtual Clinic — Log on to speak with a board-certified family medicine provider 24/7 via webcam for $20.
+- Virtual Clinic — Log on to speak with a board-certified family medicine doctor or clinician via webcam for $49.

 - Same-Day Care — Find locations and wait times.
 Flu shots available.

-- Primary Care Provider — Contact your primary care provider for an appointment.
+- Primary Care Doctor or Clinician — Contact your primary care doctor or clinician for an appointment.
 Flu shots available.
-Don't have a primary care provider?
+Don't have a primary care doctor or clinician ?
 We can help you find one.